US Release Date: 05-14-1938

 - King Richard the Lion Heart

 - Guest at Banquet

 Errol Flynn in The Adventures of Robin Hood.

 One of the first big color movies, The Adventures of Robin Hood is a rollicking classic that can still delight children today.
 I always find it interesting when my sons are able to enjoy an old movie.
 After all the test of a true classic is whether or not a new generation embraces it.
 The Adventures of Robin Hood passes the test, at least with my sons.

 Errol Flynn appears to be having the time of his life playing the larger than life character, Robin Hood.
 He battles the soldiers of Prince John and goes about robbing from the rich and giving to the poor.
 In his spare time he romances Maid Marian, Olivia de Havilland.

 The movie is a great action flick.
 Robin Hood escaping from the castle early in the movie had my youngest son cheering.
-The scenes where Robin meets Little John and Friar Tuck are funny and classic, thanks in part to a Daffy Duck/Porky Pig cartoon that imitates the scenes as well as features Errol Flynn.
+The scenes where Robin meets Little John and Friar Tuck are funny and classic, thanks in part to a Daffy Duck/Porky Pig cartoon that imitates the scenes as well as a Bugs Bunny cartoon featuring a clip of Errol Flynn.
 The fight at the end of the movie between Basil Rathbone and Flynn is one of the best filmed sword fights in cinematic history.

 Besides Flynn and de Havilland, the cast is filled with recognizable faces.
 Claude Rains would later go on to appear in such classics as Casablanca and Lawrence of Arabia.
 Basil Rathbone played Sherlock Holmes.
 Eugene Pallette played Carole Lombard's stressed-out father in My Man Godfrey.
 Rathbone and Pallette would practically reprise their roles two years later in The Mark of Zorro.
 Pallette would again play a feisty man of the cloth and Rathbone plays another sword wielding bad guy.